NOT-LPC/notlpc-concept/content/training/Varenicline-PGD-Newcl.md

 6. Print and complete the declaration of competence
 7. Print and complete the signup form
 8. Submit the completed signup form and declaration of competence
+9. Download and retain the service specification and voucher pharamacies list

 # Training Video